tteck/Proxmox/README.md

 <h1 align="center" id="heading"> deCONZ LXC </h1>

+[deCONZ](https://www.phoscon.de/en/conbee2/software#deconz) is used to configure, control and display Zigbee networks.

 To create a new Proxmox deCONZ LXC, run the following in the Proxmox Shell.

 ```yaml